Bebeaux-7/hello-world/README.md

 # hello-world
 Learning how to use GitHub

-hello wolrd my name is Nathan and I am learning how to use this service.
+Hello world, my name is Nathan and I am learning how to use this service.